Kara-Nemet/git-lab/answers.md

 Answer 12 : Yes!!
 It worked, my class information now shows up on my local copy of README.md

 Answer 13 : ".  ..  .git  .gitignore  README.md"

+double checking to see if I am doing this right bruh